 We love baking and cooking with crunchy pecans.
 If you would like to see other homemade recipes made with pecans, check this Caramel Pecan Monkey Bread, Pecan Pie Bars and the easiest and best Candied Pecans!

 Southern Butter Pecan Cake

 I love the classic rich taste of butter pecan.
 Whether is ice cream, syrup, cookies or cake, the buttery and nutty taste of this amazing flavor is a personal favorite.

 Imagine my surprise when I was told butter pecan was an “old people flavor”.
 Perhaps I am not hip, cool and trendy, maybe I’m just old (or vintage), the truth is I absolutely love butter pecan flavor especially in cake form.

-This retro Southern cake has an incredibly moist crumb and the nuttiness of roasted pecans.
+This Southern old-fashioned cake has an incredibly moist crumb and the nuttiness of roasted pecans.
 Filled and frosted with luscious cream cheese icing that balances the buttery sweetness of the cake.

 What Is Butter Pecan?

 Butter Pecan is a popular ice cream, cookies, syrup and cake flavor.
 Butter Pecan tastes like a combination of nutty toasted pecans, rich brown butter and a hint of vanilla bean flavor.
 It’s